 The main goal of bookmakers is to make a profit.
 This is accomplished by the creation and manipulation of odds.
 To create odds for a certain event, the bookmakers use several mathematical and statistical methods.

 Next, punters can bet on different betting types in the form of odds.
 During the creation of the odds, various factors are taken into account like quality of the teams, tradition, form, injuries and suspensions and the importance of a game.

-How do we find value in sports betting?
+How to find value in sports betting

 Betting at odds that are rated too ‘high’

 If you want to become a profitable sports bettor, keep the 5 golden rules of betting in mind.
 Each odd has its own implied probability with an odd of 2.00 implying a probability of 50%, an odd of 4.00 meaning a probability of 25%, and so on.
 Not every odd is a correct representation of the probabilities of the corresponding outcome, however.
 Bookies (or rather, the bettors who help shaping the odds at bookies) can be wrong.
 The idea of finding value is to find exactly those odds where the implied probability of the odd is actually incorrect.

 Finding value is about having an edge over the bookmakers

 If we, at Transparent Bets, consider a certain odd to contain value, we think that we have an advantage over the bookmakers.
 Put it another way: we think certain odds or margins are too high or too low.